-Earthworks St. Albans is a registered charity that offers trainees, often with learning difficulties or mental health problems, work experience and training in horticultural and land-based skills.
+Earthworks St. Albans is a registered charity that offers trainees, often with learning disabilities or mental health issues, work experience and training in horticultural and land-based skills.
 We have a three-acre site in Hixberry Lane, St. Albans that we manage using environmental principles.
-Members of the public are welcome to visit and buy our produce 9.30-15.00 Monday – Friday and we have a number of weekend open days throughout the year.
+Members of the public are welcome to visit the site to buy our produce 9.30-15.00 Monday – Friday and we have a number of weekend open days throughout the year.

 Earthworks staff and volunteers work – and learn – with the trainees to maintain the site, with its gardens, tree nursery, vegetable beds, shade tunnels and polytunnel.

 Earthworks also has a stall at the monthly St. Albans Farmers’ Market where we sell fruit, vegetables, herbs and crafts produced at Hixberry Lane.

 We are holding a Plant Sale and Open Garden on Saturday 20th May, from 12 to 3.30pm at Hixberry Lane, St. Albans.
 Please come along have a look at our beautiful gardens and buy lots of lovely plants.
 There is also an opportunity to buy some herbs and our homemade crafts.
 Refreshment available too!

 Thank you to all who visited our annual Christmas Fair event.

 Everyone at Earthworks had been working extremely hard making crafts and decorations to sell and ensure that the buildings looked festive and tidy.

 The atmosphere on Saturday was wonderful as children and adults alike enjoyed mince pies with hot chocolate, browsing the stalls, making crafts, singing carols and of course meeting the big man himself, Father Christmas!